 The Subcom Titan is a very nice compact EDC for light tasks.
 It’s a solid backup knife or even money-clip and generally comes in handy when I need something smaller and lighter than my usual selections.
 The blade sharpens to a very nice razor’s edge, and is terrific for slicing small items like rope or cherry tomatoes.
 They say that you get what you pay for, but I’d say that with the Boker Plus Subcom you get a bit more than you pay for.
 At around $35 this is excellent value for money.
 The Subcom isn’t a game-changer in the industry, and may not supplant a knife like the Spyderco Dragonfly in terms of being the best compact EDC knife out there, but for the money you can’t go far wrong.

-The Good: Small, stylish, sexy.
+- Small, stylish, sexy.
 Inexpensive.

-The Bad: Weak frame lock, quirky ergonomics
+- Weak frame lock, quirky ergonomics